apecloud/kubeblocks/docs/user_docs/backup-and-restore/restore/try-restore.md

 ---
-title: Restore
+title: Try restore
 description: How to restore clusters from backups
 keywords: [backup and restore, restore]
-sidebar_position: 8
+sidebar_position: 1
-sidebar_label: Restore
+sidebar_label: Try restore
 ---

-# Restore
+# Try restore

 KubeBlocks supports restoring clusters from backups with the following instructions.